viet-aus-it/viet-aus-it.github.io-archived/.github/TECHNICAL.md

 ## Language

 - TypeScript (primary) and React, runnning on Node 12
-- JavaScript configurations for Gatsby, Jest, and Storybook.
+- JavaScript configurations for Gatsby, and Jest.

 ## Tools

 - Gatsby static site generator
 - Jest for testing
-- Storybook for UI Testing
 - GitHub Actions for CI/CD (currently borked...)
 - GitHub Pages for static site hosting